 Randall A. Brater

-Randy routinely litigates high-stakes matters in state and federal courts, including preliminary injunctions, motions practice, jury and bench trials, arbitrations, and mediation.
+Randy is a part of the Municipal Bond Recovery team that handles municipal bond workouts, restructurings, and related litigation.
+He also has extensive experience litigating high-stakes matters in state and federal courts, including preliminary injunctions, motions practice, jury and bench trials, arbitrations, and mediation.

-Randy often handles matters related to investigations and the False Claims Act, municipal bond finance, and trademark litigation.
-Randy also has represented agricultural chemical manufacturers in numerous data compensation disputes arising under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), environmental actions under CERCLA, employment, trade secret and unfair competition actions, and a variety of tort and contract actions.
+Randy often handles matters related to municipal bond finance, investigations and the False Claims Act, and trademark litigation.
+He also has represented agricultural chemical manufacturers in numerous data compensation disputes arising under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), business disputes, employment, trade secret and unfair competition actions, and a variety of tort and contract actions.

 Randy’s work in public finance includes representation of municipal bond trustees, and insurers of general obligation and revenue project bonds and guarantees in bankruptcy proceedings, including the Detroit (Chapter 9) and Puerto Rico (PROMESA Title III) bankruptcies.
 Randy also has experience analyzing state and municipal laws regarding bond issuance, the authority to issue bonds, and debt limits.
 He also has advised clients regarding various different bond structures, the property rights of bondholders, the flow of funds under different bonds structures, and potential equitable and statutory remedies.
 Randy also has assisted with complex workouts regarding distressed bonds.